 - Update Personal Information: Ensure all personal information on documents, such as your name and address, is current and consistent across all files.

-- Visit Relevant Authorities: Go to local government offices or agencies that might require proof of domicile, like the Department of Motor Vehicles or a local election office.
+- Visit Relevant Authorities: Go to local government offices or agencies requiring proof of domicile, like the Department of Motor Vehicles or a local election office.

 - Submit Documentation: Present the collected documents as required by the authority or institution requesting proof of domicile.